saltstack/soluble/README.rst

 Usage
 =====

 Soluble is designed to simplify the process of setting up ephemeral Salt minions, running commands, and then cleaning up those minions.
 Here’s a basic usage example:

 .. code-block:: bash

    # Example usage of soluble.py
-   ./soluble.py -r /path/to/roster -m /path/to/minion.conf 'state.highstate' -- -c /etc/salt --verbose
+   soluble -R /path/to/roster 'test.ping'

 In this example:
 - The `-R` flag specifies the path to the roster file for `salt-ssh`.
-- The `--minion-config` flag specifies the minion configuration template.
-If not provided, it defaults to `/etc/salt/minion`.
-- The first positional argument (`state.highstate`) is the Salt command to be executed on the ephemeral minions.
+- The first positional argument (`test.ping`) is the Salt command to be executed on the ephemeral minions.

 Examples
 --------